chgibb/solid-waddle/Meeting_Minutes_2.md

 - Site map with wireframes
 - Project Gantt chart

-Started new document: waddle 2.0 features
+Started new document: possible waddle 2.0 features

 This weeks assignments:
 - Francesco and Erick will document the user case scenario